Frequently Asked Questions ( FAQ )

 [ Back to Top ]

-nature, you must file a return which lists your personal property.
-Items that
+Yes, since rental activity is of an income-producing nature, you must file a return which lists your personal property.

-should be listed include: appliances, beds, draperies, lamps, ceiling fans,
+Items that should be listed include: appliances, beds, draperies, lamps, ceiling fans, equipment, and any other furniture

+or furnishings included in the rental unit.
 This form can be electronically filed on our website.

-Tangible Rental Online Filing or file a DR-405.
+Tangible Rental Online Filing

 [ Back to Top ]

 First, we would like you to contact or visit our office to discuss your assessment.
+You can submit any documents or

-is unresolved, you may file a Value Adjustment Board petition with the Minutes Department of
+pertinent facts for our review.
+If you believe your concern is unresolved, you may file a Value Adjustment Board petition

-the Clerk of Courts for a $15.00 filing fee.
-These forms are available at the Property
+with the Minutes Department of the Clerk of Courts for a $15.00 filing fee.
+These forms are available at the Property Appraiser’s

 [ Back to Top ]

-the exemption a timely return must be filed the first year you are eligible.
-After
+Yes, in order to receive the exemption, a timely return must be filed the first year you are eligible.

-your initial filing, you will not be required to file again until you acquire
+initial filing, you will not be required to file again until you acquire additional assets that bring your total

 [ Back to Top ]